jerabaul29/Ultrasound_IMU_boat_waves_system/README.md

 # Ultrasound_IMU_boat_waves_system

-Code for assembling an Ultrasonic Gauge + Inertial Motion Unit system for measurements of waves from boats
+Code for assembling an Ultrasonic Gauge + Inertial Motion Unit system for measurements of waves from boats.

 The IMU used for ship motion correction is the VN100 from Vectornav.
 It is logged directly by the computer using the code in the **VN100** folder.